 English is a popular subject at A-level.
-We currently offer English Literature, following the Eduqas specification, and English Language, following the Edexcel specification.
+We currently offer English Literature, following the Eduqas specification.

 In English Literature, you will explore the social, political and historical contexts underlying these texts and develop your own critical responses.
 Come prepared to debate and share your opinions on authors and poets on a course that is a genuine ‘journey of discovery’ through some of the most popular and most-discussed works of all time.